oscardelalanza/Tic-Tac-Toe-js/README.md

 ![empty](./screenshots/start.png)

-- `Reset` will let you restart the game and set up the player names again.
+- `Reset` button will let you restart the game and set up the player names again.
-- `Start` will start Tic Tac Toe game.
+- `Start` button will start the Tic Tac Toe game.
 So just click on the red squares and enjoy!

 ![play](./screenshots/play.png)